Michigan Wolverines men's basketball: Strack era (1960–68)

 Dave Strack, a former team 1945–46 captain, had become the freshman basketball team coach in 1948 and later had become a variety assistant to Perigo.
-He led the team to three consecutive Big Ten Championships from 1963–66 and a third-place finish in the 1964 NCAA tournament.
+He led the team to three consecutive Big Ten Championships from 1963 to 1966 and a third-place finish in the 1964 NCAA tournament.
 During 1964–65 the team compiled a 24–4 overall (13–1, Big Ten) record while completing an undefeated 11–0 overall (7–0, Big Ten) home season and was the national runner-up, falling to John Wooden's UCLA in the 1965 championship game.
 Strack earned United Press International (UPI) National Coach of the Year honors.
 The team ended the season listed number one in both the UPI and Associated Press (AP) national rankings.
 He recruited All-Americans Russell and Buntin to anchor his mid-1960s teams.
 Tomjanovich also became a Wolverine at the end of Strack's career and became second team All-Big Ten in 1968 subsequent later stardom.
 The 1964 team, which went 23–5 overall (11–3, Big Ten), tied with Ohio State with sophomore Russell and junior Buntin.
 In 1965, Buntin became the first Wolverine to be drafted by the NBA.
 In 1966, Russell led the team to its third straight conference championship and NCAA selection on his way to National Player of the Year honors.

 Orr era (1968–80)

 In Johnny Orr's twelve seasons, he twice (1973–74 and 1976–77) earned Big Ten Coach of the Year honors with Big Ten championships.
-His teams earned four consecutive NCAA selections from 1974–77.
+His teams earned four consecutive NCAA selections from 1974 to 1977.
 The 25–7 overall (14–4, Big Ten) 1976 team lost to an undefeated Indiana team in the NCAA championship game and Orr earned National Association of Basketball Coaches Coach of the Year honors that season.
 The 26–4 overall (16–2, Big Ten) 1977 team finished first in both the AP and UPI national rankings, and Orr won Basketball Weekly National Coach of the Year honors.
 During Orr's tenure, six players earned a total of seven All-American recognitions, which is the most of any Michigan coach.
-Steve Grote became Michigan's only three-time first-team Academic All-American from 1975–77 and with a second team All Big Ten as well as three honorable mentions was the first four-time All-Big Ten honoree.
+Steve Grote became Michigan's only three-time first-team Academic All-American from 1975 to 1977 and with a second team All Big Ten as well as three honorable mentions was the first four-time All-Big Ten honoree.